 Why are we running this project?

 Indigenous peoples and local communities (IPLCs) play a critical role in stewarding and safeguarding the world’s lands and forests.
 Scientific studies have highlighted that land securely managed by local communities suffers less degradation and deforestation than under other forms of stewardship.
-Securing IPLCs land tenure rights is an important strategy to increase carbon sinks, reduce greenhouse gas emissions, improve food security and nutrition, maintain biodiversity and to enhance the resilience of populations and ecosystems.
+Securing IPLCs land tenure rights is an important strategy to improve livelihoods, including food security, education and health, and and at the same time to increase carbon sinks, reduce greenhouse gas emissions and to protect biodiversity.
 Furthermore, with fair and clearly defined land and natural resource rights, disputes over boundaries and infringements of rights are less likely.

 Recognizing and protecting the land and resource rights of IPLCs is also essential to the success of many international initiatives.
 Secure tenure enables national and sub-national governments to better meet the Paris Agreement Targets, their Sustainable Development Goals and to achieve the commitments related to Reducing Emissions from Deforestation and Forest Degradation (REDD+).